Stats & Training

 Step 3Nidoking ✓

-Sheer Force changes the entire equation for Nidoking.
-The 505 BST doesn't tell the full story.
-Ranked C-Tier as an attacker.
+In FireRed & LeafGreen, Sheer Force changes the entire equation for Nidoking.
+The 495 BST doesn't tell the full story.
+Ranked C-Tier.
+Earthquake with Leftovers is the standard set.

 Sheer Force is what you want on Nidoking.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Poison Point, Rivalry) work on paper but Sheer Force is what makes Nidoking worth using.

-Base 85 Speed is workable — faster than some, slower than many.
-On offense, Nidoking is a physical attacker with base 102 Attack.
+Base 85 Speed is workable.
+Faster than some, slower than many.
+On offense, Nidoking is a physical attacker with base 92 Attack.
 Defensively?
 Enough bulk to take a hit or two.
-Best used as an attacker.

 One of the original 151, Nidoking has appeared in 19 games — most mainline games.
 From Red & Blue through the latest titles, it's rarely been left out of a regional Pokedex.